Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Day 2: Lucerne - St. Gallen

-But that doesn’t make it any less worth riding.
+But that doesn't make the journey any less worthwhile.

-An excellent spot to relax is the lawn behind OST, the technical college of Rapperswil.
-You can’t miss it when you head toward the lake after leaving the train station.
+A great spot to relax is the meadow behind the OST, the University of Applied Sciences in Rapperswil.
+You can't miss it if you walk from the train station towards the lake.

-If you’re looking for an easy walk, follow the wooden footbridge and the connecting walkway across the lake to Pfäffikon.
-In doing so, you’ll be completing three kilometres (1.8 miles) of the Camino de Santiago trail, a pilgrim route leading from different places across Europe to Santiago de Compostela in Spain.
+If you want a leisurely walk, follow the wooden path and the connecting bridge over the lake to Pfäffikon.
+During this walk, you'll cover three kilometers of the Camino de Santiago, a pilgrimage route leading from various places in Europe to Santiago de Compostela in Spain.

 Voralpen Express LandschaftFahrt mit dem Voralpen Express (Foto: Swiss Travel System)